 Utah seems to have almost more season pass options than lifts these days.

-Each resort has its own pass, and each pass seems to have variations depending on a skier or snowboarder’s age or occupation or the days of the week you want to ride.
+Each resort has its own pass, and each pass seems to have variations depending on a skier or snowboarder’s age or occupation or the days of the week they want to ride.
 Layered atop that are nearly 10 multi-resort offerings, also with their own variations.

 But what’s good for the park rat isn’t necessarily good for the powder hound.
-The reasons people for picking their pass each winter vary as widely as the choices, encompassing everything from terrain, to a variety of resort options, to military discounts to location.
+The reasons people offer up for picking their pass each winter vary as widely as the choices, encompassing everything from terrain, to a variety of resort options, to military discounts to location.

 So which pass is right for you?
 We’re here to help.